 But, the world does not seem to run on grace.
 Everything often depends on what I do.
 But, Jesus' kingdom calls us to another path ---- one that depends not on our own performance, but God's.
 We do not have to achieve, but merely follow God in our hearts.
 On the Cross, Jesus has already earned for us the costly victory of God's acceptance.

 Author Philip Yancy asks: "What belief is unique to the Christian faith? ---- GRACE.
 The notion of God's love coming to us free of charge, no strings attached, seeming to go against every instinct of humanity.
 Other religions offer a way, a path, to earn approval.
 Only Christianity dares to make God's love unconditional, requiring only that we focus our lives on God, and not just on ourselves."

 So, grace comes free of charge to people who do not deserve it.
 Grace comes from outside, as a gift and not as achievement.
 How easily it vanishes from our dog-eat-dog, survival of the fittest, look-out-for-number one world.

 Grace does not depend on what we have done for God, but rather on what God has done for us.
 Grace comes undeserved, at God's initiative and not our own.
 God loves people because of who God is, not because of who we are.
 Grace baffles us because it goes against the intuition everyone has that in the face of our selfishness, some price must be paid.
 Grace makes its appearance in many forms.
 Grace means there is nothing we can do to make God love us more ---- and there is nothing we can do to make God love us less.

-These thoughts are brought to you by CPC's Adult Spiritual Development Team, hoping to encourage you to pursue some spiritual growth this Spring at CPC._______________________________________________________________________________
+These thoughts are brought to you by CPC's Adult Spiritual Development Team, hoping to encourage you to pursue some personal spiritual growth this spring at CPC.